The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

 In 1981, Michael Clegg, a chemist based in Austin Texas, set up a mail order business supplying bottles of MDMA in pill form.
 He dubbed the drug ‘Ecstasy’ as a marketing gimmick, wanting to make it sound more exciting.

-But the government was finally catching up.
+But the government was catching up.

 In 1982, the Drug Enforcement Agency (DEA) began investigating MDMA, with a view to banning the substance.
-Public hearings were held between 1982 – 84, and medical professionals testified to the harmful effects of the drug; memory loss, mood swings, potentially fatal dehydration.
+Public hearings were held between 1982 – 84, and medical professionals testified to the harmful effects of the drug: memory loss, mood swings, potentially fatal dehydration.

+Its popularity would surge in the 1990s, and it became synonymous with that era's rave culture, and the rise of electronic music.
 It is currently the world’s second most used illegal substance, after marijuana.